FAX: 310.228.3950

 Representative Clients

-Mr. Katz's clients during the past five years have included the following companies, as well as certain of their affiliated entities:
+Marty’s clients have included the following companies, as well as certain of their affiliated entities:

 - Batjac Productions